 Most strabismus is caused by

 Rare causes include retinoblastoma or other serious ocular defects and neurologic disease.

 Strabismus may be infantile or acquired.
-The term infantile (rather than congenital) is preferred because the presence of true strabismus at birth is uncommon, and infantile permits inclusion of varieties that develop within the first 6 mo of life.
+The term infantile rather than congenital is preferred because the presence of true strabismus at birth is uncommon, and the term infantile permits inclusion of varieties that develop within the first 6 mo of life.
 The term acquired includes varieties that develop after 6 mo.

 Risk factors for infantile strabismus include family history (1st- or 2nd-degree relative), genetic disorders (Down syndrome and Crouzon syndrome), prenatal drug exposure (including alcohol), prematurity or low birth weight, congenital eye defects, and cerebral palsy.

 Acquired strabismus can develop acutely or gradually.
-Causes of acquired strabismus include refractive error (high hyperopia), tumors (eg, retinoblastoma), head trauma, neurologic conditions (eg, cerebral palsy; spina bifida; palsy of the 3rd, 4th, or 5th cranial nerve), viral infections (eg, encephalitis, meningitis), and acquired eye defects.
+Causes of acquired strabismus include refractive error (high hyperopia), tumors (eg, retinoblastoma), head trauma, neurologic conditions (eg, cerebral palsy; spina bifida; palsy of the 3rd cranial nerve, 4th cranial nerve, or 6th cranial nerve), viral infections (eg, encephalitis, meningitis), and acquired eye defects.
 Specific causes vary depending on the type of deviation.

 Esotropia is commonly infantile.
 Infantile esotropia is considered idiopathic, although an anomaly of fusion is the suspected cause.
 Accommodative esotropia, a common variety of acquired esotropia, develops between 2 yr and 4 yr of age and is associated with hyperopia.
 Sensory esotropia occurs when severe visual loss (due to conditions such as cataracts, optic nerve anomalies, or tumors) interferes with the brain’s effort to maintain ocular alignment.